-Incidence of bleeding complications according to E-CABG classification.^{26, 27} The E-CABG classification is a validated classification for excess bleeding or bleeding complications in coronary artery bypass grafting, predicting postoperative mortality.
-Grade 1 and higher: per- or postoperative transfusion of 2 or more units of red blood cells, transfusion of platelets, transfusion of fresh frozen plasma or reoperation for bleeding during hospital stay.
+Incidence of bleeding complications according to E-CABG classification, grade 1 and higher^{26, 27}: per- or postoperative transfusion of 2 or more units of red blood cells, transfusion of platelets, transfusion of fresh frozen plasma or reoperation for bleeding during hospital stay.

-8.1.2 Secondary study parameters/endpoints
+8.1.3 Secondary study parameters/endpoints

 Secondary endpoints: complications (non-TEC), within 30 days postoperative or in the same admission, as defined by DSAA and suggested standards for reports on aneurysmal disease: all complications requiring re-operation, longer hospital stay, all other complications.
-Incidence of kidney injury as defined by RIFLE criteria: rise of serum creatinine > 100% or decrease of eGFR with 50%.
-32 Allergic reactions.
+Incidence of kidney injury as defined by RIFLE criteria: rise of serum creatinine > 100% or decrease of eGFR with 50%.32 Allergic reactions.
 ACT values (in intervention group), total heparin administration, protamine administration.
 Peroperative blood loss, blood transfusions either autologous or homologous, other blood products administration, total operative time, aortic clamping time, use of adjunctive haemostatic products, length of hospital (including ICU) stay.
 Health status as measured with the EQ-5D-5L.
-Economic and health care costs evaluation by IMCQ and IPCQ and addition of out-of-pocket expenses.
+Economic and healthcare costs evaluation by IMCQ and IPCQ and addition of out-of-pocket expenses.
+Association between ACT and anti-Xa.

-8.1.3 Other study parameters
+8.1.4 Other study parameters